wanai220118/cheez_admin_app/README.md

 - COD fees are included in order totals
 - All prices are in Malaysian Ringgit (RM)
 - Date formats follow Malaysian locale
+- The app uses environment variables from `.env` file for Firebase configuration
+- `google-services.json` should be placed in `android/app/` directory (gitignored for security)

 ## 🔄 Future Enhancements